NGIOproject/nextgenio-docs/user_guide/compilers.rst

 ~~~~~~~~~~~~~~~

 Various compilers are available on NextgenIO.
 Different
-combinations of compilers for multithreading and MPI code
+combinations of compilers may be used for applications
-can be used, although performance may vary.
+using multithreading and/or MPI, although performance may
+vary.

 The available C/C++ compilers are ``icc`` (the Intel
 compiler) and ``gcc`` (the GNU compiler), and the available